paulchiu/tradegecko-headless/README.md

 The following usage examples should be read sequentially as it references results from previous commands.

+It is also recommended that all result files be viewed or manipulated with [jq](https://stedolan.github.io/jq/).

 ## Set username and password

 Username and passowrd can be provided as environment variables or as parameters.
 It is